Skip to main content

 View Package Details

-packmind-cli install --show <package-slug>
+packmind-cli packages show <package-slug>

 View Workspace Status